 Do I Need A CMS?

 If you want to make any changes to your website yourself, then yes, you do.
+If you employ the services of a website management company, less so.
 Taking a step back, historically websites were built totally in code and the people who looked after the content had to go back to the developers for any changes, or they had to learn code.
 Then came tools like Dreamweaver and Microsoft Front Page which started to make the process more accessible.
 These graphical user interfaces made it easier for less technical people to take control, but they still required a certain ability to use html.

 Whats happened next was that agencies started building very simple content management systems where marketers could update the words in selected parts of the website.
 Each agency had their own version which stated to cause problems if they closed down or the client wanted to move away.
 Many agencies refused to give their competitors access to their proprietary system which was clearly problematic for the clients and either kept them tied into a relationship that had run its course, or gave them the extra expense of rebuilding their site from scratch.
 It's hard to believe now, but these systems didn't come as standard - the client had to include them in the brief and the agencies charged extra for them.